Michael Bhaskar is a New York Times bestselling writer, researcher, strategist and entrepreneur.

 He is the author of several leading works of non-fiction, including the New York Times and Sunday Times bestselling The Coming Wave: AI, Power and the 21st Century’s Greatest Dilemma with the entrepreneur Mustafa Suleyman.
 The book is an exploration of a coming wave of new technology centred on AI.
-This transformation is nothing less than a step change in human capability, and the book explains how it will introduce both risks and innovations on an awesome scale.
+This transformation is nothing less than a step change in human capability, and the book explains how it introduces both risks and innovations on an awesome scale.

+He was the lead author on the Literature in the 21st Century report and his books have been translated into thirty languages.
 He has written and talked extensively about AI, technology, publishing and the future of media.
 He has been featured in and written for The Guardian, The FT, TIME, Fortune, MIT Technology Review, Wired and The Daily Telegraph and on BBC 2, the BBC World Service, BBC Radio 4 and NPR amongst others.

 Michael has a degree in English Literature from the University of Oxford where he won the University Gibbs Prize.
 He has been a British Council Young Creative Entrepreneur, a Frankfurt Book Fair Fellow and is currently a Visiting Researcher at the Oxford Brookes International Centre for Publishing and a Fellow of the Royal Society of Arts.